 Rhodopsins are photoreceptive proteins and key tools in optogenetics.
 Although rhodopsin was originally named as a red-colored pigment for vision, the modern meaning of rhodopsin encompasses photoactive proteins containing a retinal chromophore in animals and microbes.
 Animal and microbial rhodopsins respectively possess 11-cis and all-trans retinal, respectively.
 As cofactors bound with their animal and microbial rhodopsin (seven transmembrane α-helices) environments, 11-cis and all-trans retinal undergo photoisomerization into all-trans and 13-cis retinal forms as part of their functional cycle.
 While animal rhodopsins are G protein coupled receptors, the function of microbial rhodopsins is highly divergent.
 Many of the microbial rhodopsins are able to transport ions in a passive or an active manner.
 These light-gated channels or light-driven pumps represent the main tools for respectively effecting neural excitation and silencing in the emerging field of optogenetics.
 A wide variety of light-sensing proteins that are found in plants and microorganisms and that provide natural resources for engineering optogenetic tools are briefly reviewed.
 We include microbial rhodopsins, which absorb blue/green light; phytochromes, which absorb red/far-red light; UV-A/blue-absorbing flavoproteins (cryptochromes, Light-oxygen-voltage-sensing domain (LOV domain) proteins, Blue Light Using Flavin (BLUF) domain; and the recently discovered UV-B sensor UV RESISTANCE LOCUS8 (UVR8).
 Among them, the significance of channelrhodopsins, photoactivated adenylyl cyclases, biophysics of rhodopsins and their relationship to optogenetics are reviewed.

 Keywords: Optogenetics, Photoreceptor, Light sensing protein

-*Corresponding author E-mail:hodakeshmiri@ut.ac.ir
+*E-mail address:hodakeshmiri@ut.ac.ir

 Department of Medical Laser, Medical Laser Research Center, Yara Institute, ACECR, Yara Institute, Tehran, Iran